YuviM15/Python_Programs/README.md

-This repositary contains simple python programs which I found interesting and wrote the code on my own.
+This repositary contains simple python programs which I found interesting and wrote their code on my own.